UA-141369524-4

 • Cook on heat until cabbage is soggy and soft.

-Vegetable Soup – Low-Sodium Healthy
+Vegetable Soup – Low-Calorie and Healthy

 Vegetable soup is one of the healthiest and tastiest soups when done right.
 And low-sodium homemade healthy.